 Q. Can I switch my mentor or sponsor?

 If you are unable to fully complete your mentorship component with the mentor you identified during the application process, you may complete the remaining number of required meetings with another mentor, if they meet the eligibility requirements.
-Simply inform the PSB by submitting a new mentorship agreement form (found on our Mentorship page).
-You may submit mentor logs from two mentors, if the PSB also has two mentorship agreements on file and both mentors have signed separate Record of Mentorship forms for the portion of mentorship meetings you have logged with them.
+Simply inform the PSB by sending an email to update the information in your candidate portal.
+You may submit mentor logs from two mentors, if the PSB has both on file and both mentors have signed separate Record of Mentorship forms for the portion of mentorship meetings you have logged with them.
 This also applies to changes in sponsors (two sponsorship agreements and two Log Book Validation forms are required in this case).

 Q. I have successfully completed PSB's process.
 How do I become certified?